Shopify/theme-check/docs/checks/app_block_valid_tags.md

 - `{% layout 'foo' %}`
 - `{% section 'foo' %}`

-:-1: **Incorrect** code for this check occurs with the use of any of the above tags in theme app extension blocks.
+:-1: **Incorrect** code for this check occurs with the use of any of the above tags in the liquid code of theme app extension blocks.

 ## Check Options